eclipse-kura/kura/docs/kura-wires/script-components/nashorn-script-filter.md

 * [`output`](#creating-and-emitting-wire-records): an object that allows to emit wire records.
 * `logger`: a slf4j logger

-The following utility functions are available:
+The following utility functions are available (see [Creating and emitting wire records](#creating-and-emitting-wire-records) for usage):

 * `newWireRecord(void) -> WireRecordWrapper`
 * `newByteArray(void) -> byte[]`